SavchenkoDV/Inception-of-Things/README.md

 - kubectl describe [pod, ingress, or another essence of k8s] -n [namespace-name] - show detailed information about a specific Kubernetes resource in some namespace
 - kubectl exec -it [pod-name] -- /bin/sh - access the Pod
 ```
+Actual Status : finished.
+Result : 100%

+This is my inception project from the 42 cursus, if you need help write to me or cdarrell (SLACK).
+My contacts here: https://github.com/SavchenkoDV.